-Assessment 1 will take place on October 11, 2022 during class time held in the examination centre at 255 McCaul (EX 100).
+Assessment 1 will take place on October 10, 2023 during class time but will be held in the examination centre at 255 McCaul (EX 310).
 It will be a 50-minute short/long answer examination held during class time.
 The questions will cover on the material covered by Dr. Julien (9% of course) and Dr. Martin's lectures (27%).
-The test will be in person, room TBA, likely in the exam centre.

-Note that the Assessment 1 grade will be made available before the drop date (November 16, 2022 for Undergraduate students; October 31, 2022 for Graduate students).
+Note that the Assessment 1 grade will be made available before the drop date (November 6, 2023 for Undergraduate students and Graduate students).